PRocha0503/Construccion-de-software/GameDesign.md

 ### **Controls**

 The player will interact with the game with keystrokes.
-Each frum will be represented by key.
-For example: The bass drum could be represented by the "J" key.
-The player will not be able to choose his inputs, they willl be decided by the team.
+Each drum will be represented by a key.
+For example, the bass drum could be represented by the "J" key.
+The player will not be able to choose his inputs, they will be decided by the development team.

-The in-game-events will are going to be, when a player hits a key the corresponing drum will sound.
-If the key corresponds to the drum thast had to be played according to the partiture, the score will increse.
+The in-game-events triggered by the player are going to be:

+1.  when a player hits a key the corresponing drum will sound.
+2. If the key corresponds to the drum that had to be played according to the partiture and the timing is correct, the player score will increse.

 ### **Mechanics**

 <!-- Are there any interesting mechanics?
 If so, how are you going to accomplish them?
 Physics, algorithms, etc. -->

-A very intresing mechanic to implement will be converting music or string into something that can be procced by Unity to intance the correct notes at the correct time.
+A very intresing mechanic to implement will be converting a drumset partiture into something that can be interpreted and processed by Unity to instance the right notes at the correct time.

-Another algorithm will be one to implement different trigger zones that give the player varing points, ej: 10 for a perfect timeing note.
+Another game mechanic to implement are different trigger zones, that give the player different amount of points, for example, 10 points for a perfect timing note.

-The team will also have to develop an algorithm so notes move in the screen at the correct tempo and different length of nodes are represented accordingly.
+The team will also have to develop an algorithm so that the notes move across the screen at the correct tempo and the different length of notes are represented accordingly.

 ## _Level Design_